duinoWitchery/hd44780/examples/OtherLibraries/NewLiquidCrystal/README.md

 NewLiquidCrystal hd44780 examples
 =================================

-The fm's NewLiquidCrystal library must be installed in order to use these sketches.
+fm's NewLiquidCrystal library must be installed in order to use these sketches.<br>
 The NewliquidCrystal library contains multiple i/o classes.